U.S. election plagued by online misinformation about legitimate ballot counting

 (Reuters) - Online misinformation about the results of the U.S. election continued to spread on Wednesday as President Donald Trump falsely claimed victory with millions of votes still to be counted and pushed unfounded allegations about the counting of legitimate ballots.

-Twitter TWTR.N marked Trump's latest tweet, in which he said "surprise ballot dumps" were aiding rival Joe Biden, as having content that was "disputed and might be misleading about an election or other civic process."
+Twitter TWTR.N marked Trump's latest tweet, in which he claimed without evidence that "surprise ballot dumps" were aiding rival Joe Biden, as having content that was "disputed and might be misleading about an election or other civic process."

+There is no evidence of ballot dumping and election experts say that fraud is very rare in U.S. voting.

 In every U.S. presidential election, officials normally take several days to process provisional and mail-in ballots.
 The counting of additional ballots is no surprise, and neither is the swing to Biden, which was widely predicted and discussed extensively in the run-up to the vote - including by Reuters.